 Active SIB projects are tied to a raft of evaluation programmes which should be generating a wealth of empirical insights.
 What can they tell us about SIBs’ ability to deliver against their putative benefits?
 The vast majority of SIBs employ performance and payment metrics that rely only on the validation of administrative data; what are the challenges to implementing more robust impact evaluations?
 What other evaluation challenges are emerging?
 How can the academic community contribute to meeting these challenges?

-£150 (2-day full fee)
+£120 (2-day full fee)

 Spaces will be limited so we encourage early registration.
-A preliminary programme will be released in June.